bluesky/databroker/docs/source/usage.rst

 This is accomplished using `mongoquery <https://pypi.org/project/mongoquery/>`_, which provides a MongoDB-like query language for querying Python collections.
-For a Catalogs backed by a real MongoDB instance, as in the Binder example linked above, the full MongoDB query language is supported.
+For Catalogs backed by a real MongoDB instance, as in the Binder example linked above, the full MongoDB query language is supported.

 The Catalogs carry the composite search query as internal state.